lucastorterotot/DL_for_HTT_mass/README.md

 ```
 analyzed_events_to_NN <input h5 file from previous step>
 ```
-It will update the previous file with new information (train, valid or test event).
+It will update the previous file with new information (train, valid or test event, weight of the event).

 Options are available for this script: